RAMYA-M-08/Sentiment-Analysis-airline-feedback/README.md

 FLAN-UL2 from IBM watsonx.ai

 ## How to Use

-1. Upload your CSV files (airline_feedback_train.csv and airline_feedback_test.csv) to an IBM Cloud Object Storage bucket.
+1. Upload your CSV files (`train` and `test`) to an IBM Cloud Object Storage bucket.

 2. Provide your IBM Cloud:

    - API key

    - Project ID

    - Bucket name

 3. Run the notebook in [watsonx.ai](https://dataplatform.cloud.ibm.com) to classify airline passenger feedback as positive, neutral, or negative using the few-shot prompt and display predictions.